arkar1022/connectjcu-server/README.md

 - Database: We used the MySQL DB from : https://aiven.io/
  ServiceURI: mysql://avnadmin:AVNS_bZZ2XAbxxPyN1wWFr0q@connectjcu-db-arkar1022-d06f.a.aivencloud.com:12662/defaultdb?ssl-mode=REQUIRED

+## Important!
+(30 Jun 2024)
+Frontend Site (hosting on vercel) will be not working properly anymore since I have terminated backend server.
+But you can try it on your local. #ArKar

 ## Team

 1. Ar Kar - 14377336 (Full Stack Developer)